Express Purchase Scheme

 Mortgage lenders (for example banks and building societies) in vacant possession of a qualifying property can apply.

-Your commercial property won’t qualify for Express Purchase or under a ‘blight notice’ if it has a rateable value of £36,000 or more (£44,200 inside Greater London).
+Your commercial property won’t qualify for Express Purchase or under a blight notice if it has a rateable value of £36,000 or more (£44,200 inside Greater London).

 An owner occupier must: